adobe/aem-dispatcher-experiments/experiments/enableTTL/README.md

 Navigate to CRX/de on your publish instance, and open `/apps/dispatchertester/config`: [localhost:4503/crx/de/index.jsp#/apps/dispatchertester/config](http://localhost:4503/crx/de/index.jsp#/apps/dispatchertester/config)

 Create a copy of the existing `DispatcherMaxAgeHeaderFilter` file and paste it next to the original.
-Rename it's suffix from `set-1` to `set-2`.
+Rename its suffix from `set-1` to `set-2`.
 Make sure to save your changes.

 Open the properties of your new node, and set the `filter.pattern` entry to: